 - Place your cell phone in a Ziploc bag to save it from water damage.

 - Don’t forget sunscreen…even a few minutes of sunshine in between rain showers can result in a substantial sunburn.

 - Bring your sunglasses for the same reason.
 You never know when the sun will make an appearance.

-- Invest in some boots! *Ladies, a cute pair will draw the eye away from your ugly plastic poncho.
+- Invest in some boots! *Ladies, a cute pair will draw the eye away from your less-than-flattering plastic poncho.

 - Bring an extra pair of shoes for the drive home.
 Put your muddy boots in a trash bag (bring an extra, as you’ll want to throw away the ones you sat on) and your car will stay clean!

 - If you decide against boots, try to find a grassy spot early in the day.
 Any dirt areas will become mud pits as the day goes on, and sometimes that “mud” isn’t just mud.
 Your feet deserve better!

 - Think back to previous Jazzfests when it was sweltering and you were praying for a rain shower, or even just a small cloud, and enjoy yourself.

 - Remember that, although the weather looks more favorable for the rest of the weekend, the grounds will remain extremely sloppy, especially around the Acura Stage.
 Those boots and garbage bags might be a necessity, even if you’re not going tomorrow.

 Try to stay dry, and I hope to see you at the Fest!